The PurpleAir Utility

 - Process and view data created on a microSD card from a PurpleAir SD edition sensor.

-- A computer running macOS or Microsoft Windows.
+- A computer running MacOS or Microsoft Windows.

 - A micro USB data cable to connect your PurpleAir sensor to the computer.